Mobile Fighter G Gundam: Staff and conception

 Mobile Fighter G Gundam was produced by Sunrise in association with advertising agencies Sotsu and Dentsu, and toy company Bandai.
 The series was created to commemorate the 15th anniversary of the Gundam franchise, created by Yoshiyuki Tomino in 1979.
 G Gundam was directed by Yasuhiro Imagawa, known for his work on the Giant Robo and Getter Robo Armageddon original video animations (OVAs).
-G Gundam was chiefly written and supervised by Fuyunori Gobu, a veteran screenwriter for various Sunrise properties such as Shippū!
+G Gundam was chiefly written and supervised by Yoshitake Suzuki (using his pen name "Fuyunori Gobu"), a veteran screenwriter for various Sunrise properties such as Reideen the Brave, Shippū!
 Iron Leaguer and The King of Braves GaoGaiGar.
 Many of the principal production crew members for G Gundam were carried over the previous season's Mobile Suit Victory Gundam, including character designer Hiroshi Ōsaka and mechanical designers Kunio Okawara and Hajime Katoki.
 Manga artist Kazuhiko Shimamoto collaborated on the show's character designs.
 Kimitoshi Yamane acted as a back-up mechanical designer and has since worked on Sunrise's acclaimed series Cowboy Bebop and The Vision of Escaflowne.
 Hirotoshi Sano, previously credited for Tekkaman Blade, was responsible for directing the mechanical animation in G Gundam, but also produced much of show's promotional artwork seen on home media covers.
 The musical score for G Gundam was composed by Kohei Tanaka.
 The opening theme song "Flying in the Sky" performed by Yoshifumi Ushima and the closing theme "Umi Yori mo Fukaku" (海よりも深く) by Etsuko Sai are played for the first 25 episodes of the series.
 The opening theme "Trust You Forever" by Ushima and the closing theme "Kimi no Naka no Eien" (君の中の永遠) by Takehide Inoue are played for the remaining episodes.